C-A-Hernandez/PostgreSQLDataEngineeringProj1/README.md

-Fourth commit to documentation branch
+Fifth commit to documentation branch